projectglow/glow/docs/source/etl/variant-normalization.rst

 ``normalize_variant`` Function
 ==============================
 The normalizer can also be used as a SQL expression function applied on proper DataFrame columns to get the ``normalizationResult`` column.
-See :ref:`pyspark_functions` for details on how to use the function.
+See this function at :ref:`pyspark_functions` for details on how to use it in the Python API.
+The function can be similarly used in Scala API or as a SQL expression.

 .. notebook:: .. etl/normalizevariants-transformer.html
   :title: Variant normalization notebook